Read our 2022 annual report

 Women and girls are most likely to experience the negative impacts of gender discrimination.
 It can mean restricted access to education, a lower standing in society, less freedom to make decisions around their personal and family life, and lower wages for the jobs and work they do.
 Women and girls also experience rampant levels of violence and harassment.

 Gender equality is important in order to rectify the injustices that women face and has benefits for society as a whole.
 Improving gender equality stimulates economic growth and creates much-needed employment.
-You can find out more about the importance of gender equality here.

 Gender discrimination harms all of society, with gender stereotypes putting pressure on people of all genders to live up to an unrealistic ideal.
 It starts in early childhood and follows people all the way into adulthood, depriving them of opportunities and experiences.